MooersLab/bash-whisper-transcription/README.md

 echo "Run whisper using Python3.11 on a <audiofile> to transcribe it into text." echo "Works with file types:  mp3, mp4, mpeg, mpga, m4a, wav, and webm." echo "The base model works with CPUs.
-Requires 1 minute per 6 minutes of audio." echo "You may need to reset the path to the Python interpreter that you want to use." if [ $# -lt 1 ]; then echo 1>&2 "$0: not enough arguments" echo "Supply the mp3 file stem."
+Requires 1 minute per 6 minutes of audio." echo "You may need to reset the path to the Python interpreter you want to use." if [ $# -lt 1 ]; then echo 1>&2 "$0: not enough arguments" echo "Supply the mp3 file stem."